Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/create-a-infor-ion-api-file.md

 ---
-title: How to Create an Infor ION API File for Exporting from Docbits (DOC²)
+title: How to Create an Infor ION API File for Exporting from DocBits (DOC²)
-description: Learn how to create an Infor ION API file for exporting from Docbits (DOC²) to Infor with the necessary permissions for InforOS users.
+description: Learn how to create an Infor ION API file for exporting from DocBits (DOC²) to Infor with the necessary permissions for InforOS users.
 Follow our step-by-step guide now.
 date: 2022-10-27
 hero: /assets/images/infor-ion-api-hero.jpg
-og_title: Docbits (DOC²) - How to Create an Infor ION API File for Exporting
+og_title: DocBits (DOC²) - How to Create an Infor ION API File for Exporting
-og_description: Learn how to create an Infor ION API file for exporting from Docbits (DOC²) to Infor with the necessary permissions for InforOS users.
+og_description: Learn how to create an Infor ION API file for exporting from DocBits (DOC²) to Infor with the necessary permissions for InforOS users.
 Follow our step-by-step guide now.
 tags:
   - Exporting to Infor
   - ION API
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - InforOS
 ---

-# How to Create an Infor ION API File for Exporting from Docbits (DOC²)
+# How to Create an Infor ION API File for Exporting from DocBits (DOC²)

-If you're looking to export from Docbits (DOC²) to Infor, you'll need to create an Infor ION API file with the necessary permissions for InforOS users.
+If you're looking to export from DocBits (DOC²) to Infor, you'll need to create an Infor ION API file with the necessary permissions for InforOS users.
 Follow our step-by-step guide below to learn how.

 ## Prerequisites